 Ingredients

-- Sweet potatoes-I like to get mine from Trader Joe’s but any kind will work.
+- Sweet Potatoes-I like to get mine from Trader Joe’s but any kind will work.
 The bigger the sweet potato, the easier it is to peel it.
 You will want the sweet potatoes washed and peeled prior to cooking.
 This will make the sweet potato mash smoother.
 I like to use this peeler set.

 - Ghee or olive oil-If you are vegan I suggest olive oil but if you tolerate ghee I love that too!
 This gets the mash nice and smooth.